szuke/xtuple-extensions/docs/TUTORIAL3.md

 ```

 You can run the test based on the typical mocha command.

 ```bash
 ./node_modules/mocha/bin/mocha source/icecream/test/ice_cream_flavor.js
 ```

 It's a bit awkward to have to type the path out to the binary, so you might want to install mocha globally

 ```bash
 sudo npm install -g mocha
 ```

 and then you can call the tests more concisely.

 ```bash
 mocha source/icecream/test/ice_cream_flavor.js
 ```

 ### Business Logic: Validation

 Late breaking requirement from the prospect!
 Any flavor under 450 calories must start with the word "Lite".
-This sort of business logic is best put in the model, so let's open up that file.
+This sort of business logic is best put in the model, so add the following code into the file `/path/to/xtuple-extensions/source/icecream/client/models/ice_cream_flavor.js`:

 ```javascript
 validate: function (attributes) {